 PAMGAURD expects calibration data in terms of gain and ADC range.
-To work around this, specify a
+To work around this, specify a preamplifier gain of the calibration value -1.0 (eg -176.0) and specify the Peak-Peak voltage range as 2.0 V.

 PAMGuide